EivindArvesen/react-workshop/exercise-3/README.md

 This is the component that will print out how many tasks we have registered and how many of those are completed.
 Here we'll obviously need some data, but at this stage we'll make the basic structure of the component and provide some dummy data.
 We'll switch to real data in a later exercise.

 :pencil2: For simplicity, start by copying all content in `App.js` and make a new file `Summary.jsx` and paste the content in.
 :pencil2: Change the name of the component inside of `Summary.jsx` from _App_ to _Summary_.

 Now we need to decide what props we need.
-We have to options:
+We have two options:

 1. One `todosCount` prop and another `completedTodosCount` prop which'll be the respective numbers.
 2. The list of all `todoItems`, then filter that list to find the total and completed numbers.